alexrintt/gatsby-source-github-graphql/README.md

   // Remember we did not marked as required so it can be null or undefined. const { login } = pluginOptions;

-  // [githubSourcePlugin] was inserted by the core plugin and here lives all non-official (those provided by Gatsby) APIs. const { githubSourcePlugin } = gatsbyNodeApis;
+  // [githubSourcePlugin] was inserted by the core plugin and here lives all non-official (those provided by the core plugin not Gatsby) APIs. const { githubSourcePlugin } = gatsbyNodeApis;

   // This [graphql] is from ocktokit/graphql.js package.